-If you’ve never tried a fast charger, you’re missing out.
+If you’ve never tried a fast charger for your mobile devices, you’re missing out.
 They may not sound very exciting, but when you’re in a hurry, being able to charge your phone or tablet two to three times faster makes a world of difference.

-That kind of speed also comes in handy when you have to charge several devices in a limited amount of time, or need to share one outlet with multiple people.
+That kind of speed also comes in handy when you have to charge several devices in a limited amount of time, or need to share one outlet amongst multiple people.

 Choosing the best fast charger for your needs can get a bit complicated due to the range of charging standards and power requirements for various devices, but there are two basic things to consider.

-First, look at the maximum wattage that the charger can put out and compare it to what your device is able to handle.
-As an example, the standard USB wall chargers that used to come with iPhones only put out five watts, but the latest iPhones can charge at up to 20W.
-Using a higher-rated charger won’t hurt your device: it will only use what it’s able to handle.
+First, look at the maximum wattage that the charger can put out, and compare it to what your device can take.
+The standard USB wall chargers that used to come with iPhones only put out five watts, for instance, but the latest iPhones can charge at up to 20W.
+Using a higher-rated charger won’t hurt your device: it’ll only use what it can handle.

 Second, make sure that your charger and your device can agree on a charging standard.
 There used to be a huge mess of standards out there, but things have improved in recent years.
 If you have a recent phone or tablet, there’s a good chance that it supports USB C Power Delivery (PD).

 This is true of almost all recent Android devices, and even current iPhones and iPads that charge from a Lightning port.
-As long as you have the right charger and a USB C to Lightning cable, you’ll get fast charging from it.
+As long as you have the right charger and a USB C to Lightning cable, you’ll get fast charging for your Apple devices as well.

 The other common standard, Qualcomm Quick Charge (QC) 3.0 or 4.0, is declining in popularity.
 As a result, you’ll often find modern phones and tablets that support QC also support USB C PD, so you can use a fast charger that supports either standard.

-Note that we’re only talking about phones and tablets in this article, not laptops.
-That said, some of the best fast chargers, including our top pick, have enough juice to charge a laptop as well.
+Note that I’m mostly focusing on phones and tablets in this article.
+That said, some of the best fast chargers, including my top picks, have enough juice to charge a laptop as well.

-They’re necessarily larger in size, but if you want a true multi-function charger, the trade-off may be worth considering.
+They’re necessarily larger in size, but if you want a true all-in-one charger, that trade-off is often worth it.
 If so, check the specifications of your current laptop charger to see how much power you need.
-For smaller laptops, you’ll typically want a USB C PD charger that can put out 45-65W.

 - Size: 1.8 x 1.1 x 1.1 inches